 If you’re of working age, there are various benefits you may be able to claim if you’re on a low income, or have no money coming in.

 We all need support after the death of someone close.
 Bereavement benefits provide extra money to ease the financial strain after the death of a spouse or civil partner.
-They’re available even if you’re not on a low income.
-They can affect your other benefits, so check this before claiming.
+You can get support even if you’re not on a low income.

 There’s a variety of help with health costs available for over-60s.
 Some of it depends on your income and savings, and some of it is available to everyone.

 Fuel bills can be a worry in winter, but it’s important for your health that your home stays warm.
 Find out if you’re eligible for extra money to help with the cost of heating your home when the weather gets colder.